 Manage SNMP extensions

-Dynatrace provides you with a framework that you can use to extend your observability into data acquired directly from your SNMP monitored devices.
-To this end, Dynatrace provides the facility to bring SNMP data into Dynatrace at scale and in the context to all other data.
+Dynatrace provides you with a framework that you can use to extend your observability into data acquired directly from your SNMP-monitored devices.
+To this end, Dynatrace enables you to bring SNMP data into Dynatrace at scale and within the context of all other data.